arvidn/libtorrent/docs/manual.rst

 __ http://www.iso.org/iso/en/prods-services/iso3166ma/02iso-3166-code-lists/list-en1.html

-``inet_as_name`` is the name of the AS this peer is located in.
-This might be an empty string if there is no name in the geo ip database.

-``inet_as`` is the AS number the peer is located in.

 ``load_balancing`` is a measurement of the balancing of free download (that we get) and free upload that we give.
 Every peer gets a certain amount of free upload, but this member says how much *extra* free upload this peer has got.
 If it is a negative